 SGA is constantly working to address student concerns and improve ETBU.
-Below are some updates on projects and proposals that SGA has undertaken.
+Below are some projects and proposals that SGA has undertaken.

 Funding of Campus Activities

 Each academic year, SGA provides funds for student organizations and events.
-During the fall 2013 semester, the following organizations and events were funded by the SGA:
+During the 2014-2015 year, the following organizations and events were funded by the SGA:

 During the spring 2012 semester, SGA surveyed students and researched laundry options.
 As a result of their work, a new vendor, Mac-Gray Corporation began being utilized beginning in fall 2012.
 New machines were installed with unlimited use for residents.
 Residents activate the machines with their student IDs.
 Additionally, with the LaundryView system, students are able to receive alerts when clothes are ready and also check machine availability.